cyberjunky/python-shellrecharge/README.md

 ```
 Run checks before PR/Commit:
 ```
-make format
-make lint
-make codespell
+make all
 ```

 ## Example
 Below provides example on how to use the library.

 ```
 #!/usr/bin/env python3